luismayta/challenge/frontend/README.rst

 Figure 4:

-Users should be able to edit all companies (i.e. their names and others).
+Users should be able to update the information of its company (i.e. their names, products, others).

 .. image:: assets/images/ch-update-company.png
   :width: 100%